TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Experiments

-For RL training, we follow the Open-R1~\citep{openr1} pipeline.
-Following previous work~\cite{liu2025understanding,yan2025learning}, we remove the KL loss term by setting $\beta=0$ and employ the Dr.GRPO loss.
-Our training configuration includes a batch size of 128, generating 16 samples per prompt.
-In our implementation, we set the number of guidance to 2 (i.e., $|g|=2$) by default.
-We generate an equal number of rollouts for each guidance, which means \(G_1=G_2 = 16 / 2=8\).
-The reward function is a binary accuracy metric verified by Math-Verify.
-We train for 500 steps for all experiments.
-All training experiments are conducted using 8 A100 GPUs.
-More implementation details are provided in Appendix ~\ref{appendix:exp detail}.
+\paragraph{Implementation Details.} Following previous work~\cite{prime,liu2025understanding}, we use Qwen2.5-Math-7B-Base~\cite{qwen2.5_math} as the default model.
+For RL training, we set $\beta=0$ (no KL loss) and employ Dr.GRPO loss~\cite{liu2025understanding}.
+Our configuration includes batch size 128, 16 samples per question, and 2 guidance templates ($|g|=2$).
+The reward is binary accuracy verified by Math-Verify.
+We train for 500 steps on 8 A100 GPUs.
+More details are provided in Appendix~\ref{C}. h